Lecture series "Digital Sustainability Transformation of, by and for the TUM"

 The virtual lecture series focuses on two central challenges of our time - digitalization & sustainability.

-The basic idea of the event is to shed more light on both transformation processes and in particular to address the mutual opportunities and potentials, but also risks and problems.
-The specific focus of the event will be on the areas of universities and education.
-The focus here is always on the question of how can TUM promote, investigate and put into practice sustainable digitalization or digital sustainability.
+The basic idea of the event is to shed more light on both transformation processes and, in particular, to address the mutual opportunities and potentials, as well as the risks and problems.
+The event's specific focus will be on the areas of universities and education.
+The focus here is always on how TUM can promote, investigate, and practice sustainable digitalization or digital sustainability.

 Structure

-The lecture series takes place in the summer term 2021 online always Mondays, from 6:30pm – 8pm.
-All events are open TUM-wide and accessible for the broader public interested in the topics of digitalization, sustainability and higher education.
-Talks and discussions will be in English.
-Please, access the webinars via this link:
+The lecture series will take place online in the summer term 2021, always on Mondays, from 6:30 p.m. to 8:00 p.m.
+All events are open to the TUM community and accessible to the broader public interested in digitalization, sustainability, and higher education.
+All talks and discussions will be conducted in English.
+Please access the webinars via this link:

 - Zoom-Link: https://tum-conf.zoom.us/j/64468501789